nitinls/eks-kubeflow-cloudformation-quick-start/README.md

 # Steps#

-1) Execute the Cloudformation template cfv1 (we will need the key-pair from the first step).
+1) Execute the Cloudformation template cfv1.

 2) The cfv1 will run for about 30 minutes and will setup
-        a) a Linux Jump Box with eksctl and kubectl
+        a) A Linux Jump Box with eksctl and kubectl
-        b) setup EKS, KubeFlow and Sagemaker operators for k8s.
+        b) EKS, KubeFlow and Sagemaker operators for k8s.
         c) install Cloud9 components

-You can watch the installation process by logging into the Linux Jump Server (using EC2 instance connect) and watching the log file at /var/log/cloud-init-output.log.
-(Ignore any messages at the end which say that scripts failed to execute)
+You can watch the installation process by logging into the Linux Jump Server (using EC2 instance connect) and tailing the log file at /var/log/cloud-init-output.log.

 3) Connect to the Linux Jump Box from Cloud9 for accessing Kubeflow dashboard.